 Dorsal metacarpal ligament

 The dorsal metacarpal ligament connects each metacarpal at its base.
-This ligament is officially known as the dorsal carpometacarpal ligament, derived from the Latin ligamenta carpometacarpalia dorsalia.
-The dorsal metacarpal ligament is the strongest carpometacarpal ligament, connecting carpal and metacarpal bones at their dorsal surfaces.
-Several types of metacarpal ligaments exist, including the interosseous metacarpal ligament and the deep transverse metacarpal ligaments.
-The dorsal metacarpal ligament is one of several dorsal deep ligaments located on the back of the hand.
-Dorsal deep ligaments are located underneath the dorsal superficial ligaments and serve the function of connecting ligaments and small bones.
+This ligament is officially known as the dorsal carpometacarpal ligament.
+The dorsal metacarpal ligament is the strongest carpometacarpal ligament.
+It connects the carpal and metacarpal bones at their dorsal surfaces.
+Several types of metacarpal ligaments exist.
+These include the interosseous metacarpal ligament and the deep transverse metacarpal ligaments.
+The dorsal metacarpal ligament is one of several dorsal deep ligaments.
+The term dorsal refers to the back of the body, in this case, the back of the hand.
+Dorsal deep ligaments are located beneath the dorsal superficial ligaments.
+They serve to connect ligaments and small bones.
 The dorsal metacarpal ligament is situated near the proximal end of the bones of the hand.
-Its primary function is to stabilize the metacarpal joints.
-Injury to the ligaments of the wrist and hand can cause disruption of the movement of the wrist and hand, further leading to painful conditions such as arthritis.
+Its main function is to stabilize the metacarpal joints.
+Injury to the ligaments of the wrist and hand can cause disruption of the movement of the wrist and hand.
+In turn, this may further lead to painful conditions such as arthritis.
 The carpometacarpal joints are connected by six volar ligaments and six dorsal ligaments.
-The dorsal ligaments are much stronger than the volar ligaments.
+In general, the dorsal ligaments are much more durable than the volar ligaments.